apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 ### **2.7.2. response**

-/proxy will return an XML-formatted CAS serviceResponse as described in the XML schema in Appendix A. Below are example responses:
+/proxy will return an XML-formatted CAS serviceResponse document as described in the XML schema in [Appendix A](#head_appdx_a).
+Below are example responses:

 Response on request success: